ChiefChingu/milestone-two-memory-card-game/README.md

 ## UX
 This project is designed with the mobile user in mind.
 The [wireframes](#) reflect this: mobile first and desktop second.
 Also, the code is written from the mobile perspective: the mobile viewport is the baseline.
 Media queries are used to handle the desktop viewport.

+Since this game depends heavily on the interpretation of images, I decided to warn users that rely on assistive technology (e.g. screen readers).
+An ```aria-label``` attribute is added explaining that this game is not suitable for use with assistive technology.
+Also, I warn them that there are no image alt tags specified for the game images.

 Do we need something on UX planes????

 ### User Stories